PPP Applications are Now Being Accepted

 How To Calculate PPP Loan Amount If You Are Self Employed

-The information in this article applies to those who are self-employed and who file a Form 1040, Schedule C. As a reminder the SBA states you are eligible for a PPP loan if:
+Here we are focusing on those who are self-employed and who file a Form 1040, Schedule C. As a reminder, the SBA states you may be eligible for a PPP loan if: